More from year 2016

 You’d put out your Press To Play album…

 Oh yeah.
-So I was riding around on the [in the video for Press where Paul Underground surprised members of the public by travelling ].
+So I was riding around on the Underground [in the video for Press where Paul surprised members of the public by travelling alongside them].
 That was fun.
-Videos had alongside thembecome such huge productions, so I was trying to think of a very simple way to do something.
+Videos had become such huge productions, so I was trying to think of a very simple way to do something.
 And I like travelling on public transport, y’know.
 Ever since I was a kid I would always take a bus and go a few stops and get off just to have a look around.
 In New York or in Paris or in London, I sometimes take the Underground.

 Do you try to disguise yourself?